As an Amazon Associate I earn from qualifying purchases.

 Caviar has always had a hold on me.
 It is a mysterious ingredient, almost otherworldy; the individual eggs look like jewels from an alien planet.
 Caviar tastes briny and vaguely floral, and the textural surprise of the pop in your mouth has led more than one writer to liken it to Pop Rocks for adults.

-I’ve eaten all sorts of caviar, from spendy Osetra sturgeon caviar to our own California white sturgeon eggs, to Paddlefish roe (also known as “lumpfish”) to the wonderful little eggs from flying fish (tobiko), capelin and whitefish, which is a golden yellow.
-I’ve also eaten caviar from trout and salmon.
+I’ve eaten all sorts of caviar, from spendy Osetra sturgeon caviar to our own California white sturgeon eggs, to Paddlefish roe to salmon roe ikura, to the wonderful little eggs from flying fish (tobiko), capelin and whitefish, which is a golden yellow.
+I’ve also eaten caviar from trout and char.

 I’d read about a general method of making caviar in a book called The Philosopher Fish, which involves gently removing the eggs from the skein — the membrane holding them together — rinsing them, salting them and drying them.
 It seemed pretty easy, which alarmed me: How could something so mysterious be so easy to create?
 It didn’t seem fair.